maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 For more information, see the [wikipedia entry](https://en.wikipedia.org/wiki/Symbolic_link).

-## SAFE Network support for symlinks
+## Safe Network support for symlinks

-The SAFE Network File API permits storing, retrieving, and resolving symlinks within a FileContainer.
+The Safe Network File API permits storing, retrieving, and resolving symlinks within a FileContainer.
 This is necessary for faithful storage and retrieval of a local directory tree that contains symlinks.